 - Open the Locate pane by clicking the Locate button on the Map tab at the top of your project.
-The pane opens over the Project pane.
+The pane opens over the Catalog pane.

 - View the Locate pane settings by clicking the Settings tab at the top of the Locate pane.

 The Locate pane displays a list of locate providers available to you.
 There is also a list of locators that includes locators added automatically from your portal connection as well as any that you added manually.

 Layers added to the map do not appear automatically in the Locate pane.
 You must configure them for search first.

 - Add a layer from the map to the Locate pane by clicking the Add button and choosing Add Layer.